Murder of Alexis Murphy: Investigation

 Prior to arresting Taylor, police investigated him as one of several people who appeared on the gas station's surveillance video.
+Taylor was seen holding the door for Murphy as she entered the store.
+Her 2003 Nissan Maxima was later captured following Taylor’s camouflaged Suburban.
+The cars appeared to head north on U.S. 29 in the direction of Taylor’s camper.
 The police searched Taylor's camper, where they found a strand of Murphy's hair.
 As Taylor lived near a river, dive teams and canine units conducted a search and found a red sweater.
 The sweater was initially speculated to have belonged to Murphy, but an investigator later stated otherwise.
 Several cell phones were also found and sent to the FBI lab in Quantico for testing.
 Authorities found DNA evidence that Murphy had been in Taylor's camper.

 On September 24, 2013, Taylor was indicted on two felony charges.
-In January 2014, Taylor was indicted on charges of first-degree murder, first-degree felony murder and abduction with the intent to defile, as well as an unrelated grand larceny charge.
+In January 2014, Taylor was indicted on charges of first-degree murder, first-degree felony murder and abduction with the intent to defile, as well as an unrelated grand larceny charge and was denied bond.
 Investigators searched Taylor's property shortly before he was set to be tried.